 If we abandon unconditional election, the meaning and sense of the phrase becomes “good news.”
 We have a “may” of possibility, as in “all sinners may be saved by believing and trusting in Christ’s work on their behalf.”
 That you or I or anyone else may be saved is reason to rejoice!
 I think we can see that the Calvinist’s unconditional election version of “the gospel” leaves us with the anxiety of doubtful news but the latter libertarian free will, universal scope version of the gospel provides us with the hope that comes from the truly good news that salvation is for all sinners because God loves them all and Jesus died for them all.

 So on unconditional election it wouldn’t make sense to ask “how do I become included in this predestined salvation?
 You don’t become included in a predestined salvation.
 You just are either included or excluded.
-The gulf is fixed.
+Everyone’s salvific status and eternal destiny is fixed.
 In fact, it wouldn’t make sense to ask anything at all about your salvation as far as you are concerned because you have nothing to do with your salvation.

 But putting aside unconditional election, the sinner may legitimately ask “how do I appropriate to myself or receive this promised salvation.
 I’m told that God’s desires that all persons be saved and has done what is necessary for that to become a reality in my life by faith.
 All I have to do is trust in Christ who died for me?”
 Yes, salvation can be yours by simply believing in the good news you have heard.
 God leaves it up to the individual sinner to either accept or reject his salvation.
 That is both loving and just.